nixonboros/bookwave-web-app/README.md

 ### Explanation of the Structure

-- **AdvSoftwareDevG3**: The root folder of the project containing all necessary files and folders.
+- **AdvSoftwareDev_Bookstore**: The root folder of the project containing all necessary files and folders.
 - **online-bookstore-app**: The main application directory that contains the source code and resources for the online bookstore system.
   - **src**: Contains the source code for the application.
     - **main**: Main source set where the application code resides.